mcorral00/sba-js-fundamental/README.md

-This repository includes a HTML and Javascript file with code that iterates through a given data collection and attempts to return an array of objects that contains an ID number, average number, and an assignment ID nunmber in a dynamic fasion.
+This repository includes an HTML and Javascript file with code that iterates through a given data collection and attempts to return an array of objects that contains an ID number, an average number, and an assignment ID number in a dynamic fashion.